SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Numerical Results

 Simulation model parameters are derived from material characterizations using transmission electron microscopy (TEM) in~\cite{Deng2023}.
 TEM images reveal an approximately $1$~nm thick disordered layer between the TiN film and the sapphire substrate.
 Accordingly, we set the thickness of the SM interface to $t_\text{SM} = 1$~nm and its permittivity to $\epsilon_c = 10.15 \epsilon_0$ in the numerical simulations.

 We apply both numerical methods to three types of practical transmon qubit designs, denoted as transmon (a), (b), and (c).
-Simulations utilize the commercial FEM simulator Ansys Maxwell and the proposed SIE method.
+Simulations utilize the commercial FEM simulator ANSYS Maxwell and the proposed SIE method.
 For the FEM simulations, adaptive mesh refinement is enabled with an energy error convergence target of 0.02\%.
 For the SIE method, the surface mesh undergoes non-conformal refinement near the edges to capture the charge distribution.
 Table~\ref{tab:transmon_cap_matrix} presents a comparison of the primary components of the capacitance matrices calculated by the two methods.

 The transmons investigated in this section primarily consist of two plates of a shunting capacitor, denoted as qa and qb.
-2D transmon along with the surrounding ground conductor gnd, but 3D transmon not.
+The 2D transmon also includes a surrounding ground conductor (denoted as gnd), whereas the 3D transmon does not.
 The two plates are connected by a Josephson junction.
 We extract the mutual capacitance between the qubit shunting capacitor plates ($C_\text{qa,qb}$) and the capacitance of each plate to ground ($C_\text{qa,gnd}$ and $C_\text{qb,gnd}$) from the capacitance matrix.
 The table indicates a high degree of agreement between the SIE and FEM methods in capacitance calculations, with relative errors remaining within 1\%.
 This agreement demonstrates that both methods exhibit comparable consistency in capacitance solutions.

 Table~\ref{tab:transmon_psm_breakdown} details the comparison of the EPR at the SM interface ($P_\text{SM}$).
 To analyze the sources of dielectric loss more comprehensively, we decompose the total participation ratio $P_\text{total}$ into contribution components from different conductor surfaces, specifically $P_\text{qa}$, $P_\text{qb}$, and $P_\text{gnd}$.